xinehc/melon/README.md

 ### Database setup
 > [!NOTE]
 > Database released on or after 2025-04-16 is not compatible with version `<0.3.0`.
-Instruction on building the GTDB database can be found in https://github.com/xinehc/melon-supplementary.
+Instructions for building the GTDB database can be found at https://github.com/xinehc/melon-supplementary.

 Download either the [NCBI](https://doi.org/10.5281/zenodo.12571187) or the [GTDB](https://doi.org/10.5281/zenodo.12571470) database:
 | Taxonomy | Latest version | Species | Genome | Update |